 - Definition: - The project is not fully complete, such as proposed construction, new construction, or the proposed or incomplete conversion of an existing building to a condominium. - The project is newly converted; or - The project is subject to additional phasing or annexation. - Fewer than 90% of the project's total units have been conveyed to unit purchasers. - Requirements: - The project must be substantially complete (i.e. all the units in the subject property's phase are complete and available for occupancy). - At least 50% of the units in the complex/ legal phase must be conveyed or under contract as owner-occupied or second homes. - For projects with more than 20 units, no single entity (the same individual, investor group, partnership, or corporation) may own more than 10% of the units within the project.
 For 5-20 unit projects, an investor may own up to 2 units.
-This does not include units still held by the builder/developer. - No more than 15% of the total units in the project can be 60 or more days past due on the payment of condominium/association fee payments. - No more than 25% of the project area can be for commercial usage.
+Units are not included in these calculations if; - They are owned by the project sponsor or developer; and - Vacant; and